noec764/erpnext/docs/dooks/human-resources/leave-management/leave-type.md

 	You can set the _Encashment Threshold Days_ field so that the Employees wont be able to encash that many days.
 These days should be carry forwarded to the next Leave Period so that it can be either encashed or availed.
 You may also want to set the _Earning Component_ for use in Salary Slip while paying out the encashed amount to Employees as part of their Salary.

-	>Note: On submitting a [Leave Encashment](/dooks/human-resources/leave-management/leave-encashment.md) for an Employee, Dooks automatically creates an [Additional Salary](/dooks/human-resources/payroll/additional-salary.md) which will get added to the Salary Slip of the Employee when processing the next payroll
+	>Note: On submitting a [Leave Encashment](/dokie/human-resources/leave-management/leave-encashment.md) for an Employee, Dokie automatically creates an [Additional Salary](/dokie/human-resources/payroll/additional-salary.md) which will get added to the Salary Slip of the Employee when processing the next payroll

 * Earned Leave: Earned Leaves are leaves earned by an employee after working with the company for a certain amount of time.
 Checking "Is Earned Leave" will allot leaves pro rata by automatically updating Leave Allocation for leaves of this type at intervals set by _Earned Leave Frequency_.
-For example, if an employee earns 2 leaves of type Paid Leaves monthly, Dooks automatically increments the Leave Allocation for Paid Leave at the end of every month by 2.
+For example, if an employee earns 2 leaves of type Paid Leaves monthly, Dokie automatically increments the Leave Allocation for Paid Leave at the end of every month by 2.
 The leave allotment process (background job) will only allot leaves considering the max leaves for the leave type, and will round to _Rounding_ for fractions.

 	<img class="screenshot" alt="Earned Leave" src="../assets/earned-leave.png">